 Monsignor Edward Joseph Flanagan, founder of Boys Town made famous by the Spencer Tracy movie "Boys Town," was a lone voice in condemning Ireland’s industrial schools back in the 1940s and the treatment afforded to orphans and those born outside marriage generally.
 He was viciously castigated by the Irish Church and Irish government for doing so.
-He died on this day (May 15) 1948.

 His treatment at the hands of clergy and politicians makes it very clear both powerful arms of the state were determined to stick to secrets and lies and cover-ups when it came to the mistreatment of youths and babies.

 When he arrived back in America after a 1946 trip to Ireland he let it be known he was appalled by the abuse of children in the institutions he had visited.
 Though he mainly focused on the industrial schools, which worked young children to the bone, he widely criticized the entire range of Catholic institutions that dealt so viciously with the most vulnerable of Irish children.

 When he came back to America Flanagan, addressing the Irish clergy and political leaders, said: "What you need over there is to have someone shake you loose from your smugness and satisfaction and set an example by punishing those who are guilty of cruelty, ignorance, and neglect of their duties in high places . . .
 I wonder what God's judgment will be with reference to those who hold the deposit of faith and who fail in their God-given stewardship of little children."

 However, his words fell on stony ground.
 He wasn't simply ignored.
 He was taken to pieces by the Irish establishment.
 The then-Minister for Justice Gerald Boland said in the Dáil (Ireland's parliament) that he was “not disposed to take any notice of what Monsignor Flanagan said while he was in this country because his statements were so exaggerated that I did not think people would attach any importance to them.”